 But now for the quirks…

 On the hash my name is not Cadi, it’s Lily the Pink.
 I am now as used to being called Lily as I am Cadi.
-My Dad’s hash name is Premature (he won’t thank me for telling you that) and Jamie’s is Puss in Boots.
+My Dad’s hash name is Premature (he won’t thank me for telling you that).
 We have become very close friends with Chicki and Too Tuf but it was a long time before we knew their real names.

 All hashers have a hash name and many of them are too risqué to mention here.
 A hash name is earned, usually through something a bit stupid you do or say.
 Mine came about due to the large amount of pink running gear I own.
 I think I got off lightly.